This gem runs in .

 Column not found

-Verify that:- the column name exists in the input dataset.
+Verify that:- The column name exists in the input dataset.

-- the column name uses the correct capitalization.
+- The column name uses the correct capitalization.

-- the column reference is spelled correctly.
+- The column reference is spelled correctly.

 Type mismatch errors

 Some functions and operators require specific data types.
-For example:- numeric calculations require numeric columns.
+For example:- Numeric calculations require numeric columns.

-- string functions require text values.
+- String functions require text values.

 CAST() to convert values when needed.